frectonz/essays/Killing Laplace's Demon.md

 * Can you make a computer that can compute the universe while itself being part of that universe?
 * How much energy would this computer need?

-We will not discuss this question instead, we are going to look at the physical models of reality that we have today to test if they allow this kind computer or being to exist.
-We will be discussing the question **Can Laplace’s Demon Exist?**.
+We will not discuss these questions here, but we will look at the physical models of reality we have today to test if they allow this kind of computer or being to exist.
+We will contemplate the question **Can Laplace’s Demon Exist?**.

-The most harsh and possibly dangerous truth that arises when discussing determinism is, anything we humans do in this life doesn't matter.
-We aren't independent actors writing our own story instead we are all actors playing the roles nature wrote for us.
-This means all the bad things tha happen in life were meant to happen and we can't stop them.
-Murders will not be guilty because they were meant to kill.
-People will not be responsible for their actions.

-Oedipus was meant to kill his father and marry his mother.
+The harshest and possibly the most dangerous implication of determinism is that anything we humans do in this life doesn't matter.
+We aren't independent actors writing our own stories.
+We are all actors playing the roles nature wrote for us.
+The things that happen in life are supposed to happen, and we can't stop them.
+Murders can not be guilty of their crimes because they were always supposed to kill.
+People can not be responsible for their actions under determinism.
+Oedipus was always supposed to kill his father and marry his mother.
+It is important to remember that you yourself are part of the physical universe, which implies that you, your body, and everything else in the universe follow the same mechanics of the universe that everything else follows.
+Shortly, you are not immune to the laws of physics.
 A deterministic universe has no place for **Free Will**.
-Now that we know what's on the line if Laplace's Demon exists, let's see some arguments against Laplace's Demon.
+Now that we know what's on the line if Laplace's Demon exists, the proposition of Killing Laplace's Demon becomes very intriguing.
+Laplace's Demon is a product of a thought experiment.
+To kill it, we need arguments that contradict its existence.

 ## The Beasts

-Laplace's Demon will face three beasts that hopefully by the end of this essay will kill Laplace's Demon.
+Laplace's Demon will face the following three beasts of reason to defend its existence.

 1. Chaos Theory
 2. Heisenberg’s Uncertainty Principle
 3. Black Hole Evaporation (Hawking Radiation)

+*These are not all of the arguments against determinism.
+They are just the ones that are covered here.*

 ### Chaos Theory

 One of the many arguments against the possibility of the existence of Laplace’s Demon is **Chaos Theory**.

-Chaos Theory deals with the major changes that result from minor changes in the initial state of a deterministic system.
-This is commonly described using the metaphor called the *Butterfly Effect* which states that A butterfly flapping its wings in Brazil could cause a tornado in Texas.
-This theory states that small differences in initial conditions, such as those due to errors in measurements or due to rounding errors in computation can yield widely diverging results in the following states.
+Chaos Theory deals with the changes in the final state that result from minor changes in the initial state of a deterministic system.
+One example is the **Butterfly Effect** which states that A butterfly flapping its wings in Brazil could cause a tornado in Texas.
+Everything in the world is connected.
+Because of this, one could never know the full effects of even the tiniest of forces or lack thereof.
+Even the small force from a butterfly flapping its wings in Brazil might affect the molecules around the butterfly, starting a chain reaction that eventually causes a tornado in Texas.
+This theory states that tiny differences in initial conditions, such as those caused by errors in measurement or calculation, can yield widely diverging results in the final state.

-The thing about measurement is that you are always restricted by your measuring device.
-If you are going to measure the length of some line and you are using a regular ruler then you would be limited by the ruler’s scale so if you get a measurement of something like `2.1 cm` then there is an implicit uncertainty of `1 mm` in your measurement.
-Even if you use a laser beam to measure the length of the line, you would be restricted by the wavelength of light.
+Measurement is always limited by the measuring device.
+For example, any measurement made with a regular ruler is limited by the ruler's scale, which is approximately `1 mm`.
+When using a ruler with a scale of `1 mm`, there is an implicit uncertainty of `0.5 mm` in your measurements.
+The actual value of a measurement such as `2.1 cm` is somewhere between `2.05 cm` and `2.15 cm`.
+Even if you use a laser beam for your measurement, you would be restricted by the wavelength of the laser and a host of other factors.
+Although we can never get rid of it, we can always minimize the uncertainty in our measurement using a more accurate measuring device.

-We can always minimize the uncertainty in our measurement using a more accurate measuring device but we can never get rid of it.
-In order for Laplace’s Demon to exist it needs to be able to collect each and every particle’s position and momentum to infinite precision but that is not possible.
-Even if the universe is deterministic Laplace’s Demon wouldn’t be able to predict the future until the end of time or look back to the past until the beginning of time.
-After some steps of the evolution of the particles in the universe the butterfly effect creeps into our computation and disturbs our ability to predict.
+Laplace’s Demon needs to be able to collect every particle in the universe's position and momentum to infinite precision.
+This is not possible due to the limits set by chaos theory.
+Even if the universe is deterministic, Laplace's Demon cannot predict the future until the end of time.
+Alternatively, it can't look back to the past until the beginning of time.
+Because the butterfly effect creeps into our computation after some steps in the simulation of the universe, it impedes our ability to predict the future with certainty.

-Chaos theory doesn’t completely rule out the possibility of Laplace’s Demon it merely puts limits on its sight of the future and the past.
+Chaos theory doesn’t completely rule out the possibility of the existence of Laplace’s Demon.
+It simply limits the demon's ability to view the future and the past.
 Chaos theory is like a fog that sets in when we look too far into the future or too far back to the past.
-Chaos theory tells us that even if the universe is deterministic we can’t look at all time at the same time.
+Chaos theory tells us that even if the universe is deterministic we can’t look at all of time at the same time.

-The effects of chaos theory is quiet predictable when you consider the inherent inaccuracy in measurements that is every measurement has an uncertainty of some kind.
-For example if we are predicting what the area of a square will be if we square its sides.
-If our initial state is `2.4 cm` when measured using a ruler of uncertainty `1 mm`.
-This means that our measurement is somewhere between `2.39 cm` to `2.41 cm`.
+The effects of chaos theory are quite predictable when you consider the inherent inaccuracy of all measurements.
+For example, if we are continuously squaring a number, our uncertainty gets bigger and bigger with each evolution until our measurements are no longer useful.
+When measured with a ruler of uncertainty `0.05 mm`, our initial state is `2.0 cm`.
+So, our actual value is somewhere between `1.95 cm` and `2.05 cm`.
 We will get the following

 ```
-initial state = 2.4 ± 0.01 cm = 2.4 ± 0.42%
+initial state = 2.0 ± 0.05 cm = 2.4 ± 2.5%
-1st evolution = (2.4 ± 0.42%)2 = 5.76 ± 0.84%
+1st evolution = (2.0 ± 2.5%) * 2 = 4.0 ± 5.0%
+2nd evolution = (4.0 ± 5.0%) * 2 = 16.0 ± 10.0%
-2st evolution = (5.76 ± 0.84%)2 = 33.1776 ± 1.68%
+3rd evolution = (16.0 ± 10.0%) * 2 = 256.0 ± 20.0%
-3st evolution = (33.1776 ± 1.68%)2 = 1,100.75314176 ± 3.36%
+4th evolution = (256.0 ± 20.0%) * 2 = 65,536.0 ± 40.0%
 ```

-When we continue evolving the state the uncertainties get bigger and bigger making our predictions less and less dependable.
+In the process of evolving the state, the uncertainties become bigger and bigger, making our predictions less and less reliable.

 ### Heisenberg's Uncertainty Principle

-The next beast Laplace’s Demon has to face is the beast of Heisenberg’s Uncertainty Principle, which states that you can’t measure both the position and momentum (velocity) of a particle exactly.
+The next beast Laplace’s Demon has to face is the beast of Heisenberg’s Uncertainty Principle, which states that you can’t measure both the position and momentum (velocity) of a particle exactly at the same time.

 I realize that through out this essay i have been referring to **some particles** the reason forthis ambiguity is, throughout history as this deterministic view of our universe evolved.
 Scientists have been learning a lot about the fundamental particles of nature.
 Because of this different scientists that worked on this problem used the word particle to mean different things.
 Before modern particle physics the particles that were referred to might have been some sort indivisible small material or materials that constitute everything in the universe.
 In modern science thy are the particles of the standard model.
 The **Standard Model** of particle physics is the theory describing **three of the four known fundamental forces** in the universe and **twelve elementary particles**.
 Gravity remains unexplained by this model.
 If you are talking about determinism in terms of the standard model, you are asking if the interactions between the fundamental forces and the elementary particles are unpredictable or random in anyway.
 Some say that even the standard model is not fundamental enough by pointing to its shortcomings in explaining gravity.
 In Laplace’s Demon there is an implicit assumption that the most fundamental thing that constitutes everything in the universe is some sort of particle, but there are other modern theories of everything or theories of determinism that consider other things as fundamental.
 For example in **string theory** the most fundamental things from which everything is made up from are *infinitesimal vibrating strings*, there are also some theories that that propose that the most fundamental thing in the universe is **binary information** (**1s** and **0s**).
 In this essay I have been using the word particle to mean the most fundamental thing in the theory we are discussing.
 In this specific case we are considering the elementary particles of the standard model mainly the electron.